grzesiekkedzior/TuneScape/README.md

 # TuneScape
+### **4.8.4 - experimental**
+For now you can export an M3U playlist and listen to it on VLC or other compatible apps with the M3U standard.
+The second thing is that you can import playlists to TuneScape.
+For now, only RadioBrowser.

+I highly encourage you to download the M3U playlist from https://www.radio-browser.info/ and choose your category or TAGS or everything else and load it to TuneScape.
 ### **4.7.4**
 The main icon is changed.
 The icon is from [iconduck.com](https://iconduck.com/icons/105034/radio) and is for [GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) licence.
 ### **4.7.3**